from “Thanatos…”

 Like Austen.
 (Defies reason, almost.
 Because I admire Elizabeth Gaskell and her cronies.)

 Clearly, I have no idea what makes Austen appealing.
 I’ve tried, believe me.
 Northanger Abbey was my first.
 It is clear to me why the publisher who bought it, refused to publish it for a long time.
-Wasn’t it posthumously published?
-I won’t bother to regale anyone with the plot–it is trite and wasteful, predictable and Austen plunges through its climax as if it were an afterthought (I think that’s her point, the triviality of it).
+[Wasn’t it posthumously published?]
+I won’t bother to regale anyone with the plot — trite and wasteful, predictable and Austen plunges through its climax as if it were an afterthought (I think that’s her point, the triviality of it).
 I get it.
-It’s a bald chase mocking the frivolity of Austen’s world.
+It’s a bald chase mocking the frivolity of society in Austen’s world.
 I just don’t know how someone could write story after story of the same thing, dressed up in different gowns, among different friends, in different (or sometimes, the same) towns.

 In most cases, prolific doesn’t equate quality.
 Out of the few prolific writers I’ve been able to sink my teeth into, Daphne DuMaurier stands out, Ruth Rendell, Margaret Atwood, Neil Gaiman, and God help me, there are moments…Mary Stewart.
 I have an enduring affinity for Agatha Christie (aka Mary Westmacott), thanks to my grandmother.
 (I like how Christie referred to her method of writing as a “sausage factory”.
 Clearly, the woman humored herself, all the while owning her craft like few others.)